metaplex-foundation/developer-hub/src/pages/core-candy-machine/guards/asset-burn-multi.md

 ## Route Instruction

-_The Asset Burn guard does not support the route instruction._
+_The Asset Burn Multi guard does not support the route instruction._